DominicusBenacus/CarND-Vehicle-Detection/writeup_template.md

 Why color space 'YCrCb'?
 Well, there were lots of discussions about color spaces in the forum.
 At first I compare RGB to 'YCrCb' and is was clear to me what works better.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Code is in cell[28]

-I trained a linear SVM using the default settings from the module sklearn and got pretty well results.
+I trained a linear Support Vector Machine using the default settings from the module sklearn and got pretty well results.
 The accuray depends a lot of how one chose the feature extraction parameters.

 So these are the final result: